sungkwang/MEAM-BO/README.md

 ![MEAM-BO equation](MEAM-BO_equation.png)

-where E_MEAM is the energy from the original MEAM formalism, f_Ibond is a function that gives fractional energy with respect to the bond I, E_bond is the increment of energy due to the bond saturation, and R_I is the bond length between two atoms.
-It should be noted that E_2 deals with the double bond and the bond order less than two such as graphene and benzene.
+where E<sub>MEAM</sub> is the energy from the original MEAM formalism, f<sub>Ibond</sub> is a function that gives fractional energy with respect to the bond I, E<sub>bond</sub> is the increment of energy due to the bond saturation, and R<sub>I</sub> is the bond length between two atoms.
+It should be noted that E<sub>2</sub> deals with the double bond and the bond order less than two such as graphene and benzene.
 See Ref.
 [1] for the detail.

 ## Installation